WSUCptSCapstone-S25-F25/-cereo-fullstackapp-/README.md

 1. Download the ZIP file by clicking on `Download ZIP` option.
 2. Extract the zip file named `-cereo-fullstackapp--main.zip`.
-3. Open your the folder where you extract the zip, navigate to directory `/LivingAtlas1-main`.
+3. Open your the folder where you extract the zip, navigate to directory `/LivingAtlas1-main` by entering `cd ./LivingAtlas1-main`.
 4. Right click anywhere in that directory, select `Open in Terminal` option.

 Now you can follow the steps in the following sections to start the frontend or the backend.